sebasdb2111/markdown2pdfmake/README.md

 # markdown2pdfmake
-converter of markdown to pdfmake
+Converter of markdown to pdfmake